Revised October 3, 2012

 where he or she is:

-Jayne just entered the Starbuck's in
+Jayne just entered the Starbuck's

-Yes, ofcourse the practice has jargon names: mobile check-in services
+Yes, of course the practice has jargon names: mobile check-in services

 and location-based networking.
 Whatever.

-Nonprofits, NGOs, libraries, government programs, and other mission-based
+Nonprofits, NGOs, libraries, government programs, and other

-about their organization:
+awareness about their organization:

 - At the start of your volunteer recognition event, display a message on